 7.5.1 Electronic Registry Instruments and other electronic Documents to be Lodged through the SPEAR ELN must be Digitally Signed, where the electronic Registry Instrument or other electronic Document requires a Digital Signature, using a Private Key to create the Subscriber’s Digital Signature.

-7.5.2 The Subscriber must obtain and maintain valid at least one Digital Certificate.
+7.5.2 The Subscriber must obtain at least one Digital Certificate and keep it valid.

 7.5.3 The Subscriber must take reasonable steps to ensure that only Signers Digitally Sign electronic Registry Instruments or other electronic Documents.